 No. customers x No. transactions x Average transaction value (£) = Sales (£)

 Sales (£) x Margin (%) = Profit (£)

-In fact, there are just 5 ways to grow your business profits, and a small improvement in each of these 5 aspects of your business performance will lead to a huge growth in your bottom line profits.
-These are:
+So the three things that business owners want – more customers, more sales and more profit – are actually the results of the 5 factors highted in red in the formulae above!
+So you need to be concentrating on these 5 ways to grow your business profits, and just a small improvement in each of these 5 aspects of your business performance will lead to a huge growth in your bottom line profits.

 This is the total number of potential buyers that you have contacted or that have contacted you.
 The number of leads can be increased using your marketing strategies and materials.
 This is the most expensive of the 5 ways to implement, so we would always recommend that you concentrate on the other 4 ways first.